TachibanaYoshino/AnimeGAN/README.md

 2. It is easy to train and directly achieve the effects in the paper.
 3. Further reduce the number of parameters of the generator network.
 4. Use new high-quality style data, which come from BD movies as much as possible.
+5. Solve the problem that the overall tone of the style data is yellowish, which will affect the generated image tone.

 AnimeGAN+ will be expected to be released this summer.(TBD)